Classic Blueberry Galette with Crumble Topping

 Flaky pastry envelops bursting blueberries in this free-form blueberry pie, so simple and so scrumptious.

-Topped with a buttery crumb topping for an extra delicious touch, this galette recipe is easy to assemble and incredibly versatile.
+Topped with a buttery crumb topping for an extra delicious touch, this galette recipe is easy to assemble and incredibly versatile (step by step photo guidance provided below).
 Feel free to improvise your own galette with any mix of berries you love!

 As much as you’ll be tempted to dig in as soon as the galette emerges bubbling from the oven, let it for at least 1 hour before diving in (the filling continues to thicken as it cools).
 Slice into wedges and enjoy with scoops of vanilla ice cream!